 At All Saints’, we believe that fieldwork trips are highly valuable for cementing historical understanding and bringing history to life.
 We are fortunate to live in an area rich in local history, and we look at the impact of John Mercer on the local area, the Roman settlement in Ribchester and the legacy of the Accrington Pals, as well as other local links for example Gawthorpe Hall and Clitheroe Castle.

-We hold workshops, history days and invite visitors throughout the year.
+We hold workshops, history days and invite visitors into school throughout the year.